 Social network platforms

-Analyze the formal structure or layout of any social platform.
+Here you can analyze the formal structure or layout of any social platform.
 How is the social page categorized?
 Can you identify a niche idea?

 Here are examples of things one can shop online using categories on P interest.
 Apply a similar principle across other social platforms.